Easily Manage & Avoid Hotel Incidentals While on Business Travel

 The first is to protect themselves.

-Before credit cards, hotels would sometimes find damage or theft in a room after a guest had checked out and paid in cash, leaving them with no way to recover funds for repairs or replacements.
+A credit card on file ensures staff can charge for services used and for any damage a guest might cause.
+Before credit cards, hotels sometimes discovered damage or theft after a guest had checked out and paid in cash, leaving no way to recover funds for repairs or replacements.

-The second reason is to convenience guests.
+The second reason is to provide convenience for guests.

-Group bookings raise the incidental stakes.
+Group bookings raise the stakes.

 Ten electricians at one site means ten times the chance of muddy boots or lost keycards.
 Properties often bump the deposit or add stricter rules.